NicSterian/a1-service-expert/CONTEXT.md

 Changes

-- Made `county` optional in the Zod schema and UI label shows ÔøΩCounty (optional)ÔøΩ.
+- Made `county` optional in the Zod schema and UI label shows ìCounty (optional)î.
 - Relaxed `bookingReady` to not require an engine tier; relies on `pricePence` presence so fixed-price services are supported.
 - Normalised payload builders to send `county` only when provided.
 - Treated empty optional fields (landline, address lines, notes) as undefined during validation, so leaving them blank does not block the Confirm button.